Connect with others who understand.

 Understanding the Immune System and MS

-MS is a disease in which the immune system attacks the CNS.
-This leads to the demyelination of nerve cells and the development of symptoms associated with the disease.
-Some people debate whether the diagnosis of multiple sclerosis is a true autoimmune disease.
+MS is a disease in which the immune system attacks the CNS, causing damage to the protective covering of nerve cells, known as demyelination.
+This damage leads to symptoms associated with the disease.
+Some people debate whether the diagnosis of MS is a true autoimmune disease.
 However, the dysfunction of the immune system during this condition is clear, and the immune system certainly plays a role.
-As technology advances for screening and identifying B cells and T cells reactive against autoantigens, scientists may identify the universal autoantigen associated with MS. Nonetheless, features of MS suggest this condition is an autoimmune disease.

 Talk With Others Who Understand

 MyMSTeam is the social network for people with MS and their loved ones.
-On MyMSTeam, more than 187,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, more than 215,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

 Are you living with MS?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.